This Japanese sesame dressing has it all – it’s creamy, nutty, sweet, and full of umami. It’s so good I always keep a bottle in my fridge!

 Storage

-What to Serve with Sesame Dressing
+How to Use Sesame Dressing

 Did you like this recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!